leoisl/pandora_paper_roc/outline_draft.md

 5. ARIBA?
 6. GROOT - variation aware reference graphs for resistome typing -ve doesn't look like it does anything other than type

+Comments from Zam which need to be integrated by Rachel:
+- There is a market for understanding bacterial genomes in general, not just in a healthcare setting. e.g. understanding why phenotypes are different, or how species evolve.
+- It is self evident that looking at SNPs accross ALL genes is better and in this context we make a gain as a result
+- Main demonstrated use case - the prospective illumina dataset of Nicole's would be ideal provided that Nicole or someone else who knows about the dataset could look over the results with us.
+Want to see if clustering based on pandora SNPs is closed to epi data than alternative method
+- Demonstration of accuracy - cardio may be better than TB as have more nanopore samples with truth
+- Definitely need to include TB accuracy if it turns out that there is a different error bias
+- MSA doesn't scall and not robust to rearrangements, difficult to do
+- wgMLST more like what we do, but it is a pain to relate all the different barcodes
+- We can in theory with multisample output info about there being 2 refs with 80% samples close to the first
+- We should aim to output a fastq with low qual where we are unsure, rather than a fasta of gene sequences
+- When using cardio to demonstrate can make accurate cakks, compare with samtoools or snappy, not clockwork